lddsb/dnmp/README.md

 - Or run the containers what you like:

-  > docker-compose up -d nginx mysql php-fpm
+  > docker-compose up -d nginx mysql php-fpm7

 ## Features

 - Have multiple versions of PHP
+- Keep the latest version
 - Easy to understand configuration files
 - Flexible container collocation

-# Directory Description
+## Directory Description

 - `logs`: the log directory of the container.

 - `mysql`: the build content directory of MySQL.

   - `conf`: path to configuration file for MySQL,like `my.cnf`
-  - `data`: path to store database.
+  - `data`: path to store database files.
   - *Dockerfile*: configuration the MySQL container.

 - `nginx`: the build content directory of Nginx.